-Attention deficit hyperactivity disorder (ADHD) tends to run in families and appears to have a strong genetic link.
+Attention deficit hyperactivity disorder (ADHD) tends to be hereditary, and it appears to have strong genetic links.

 While researchers acknowledge that some genetic variants